cabooster/SRDTrans/README.md

     --patch_x, --patch_t: patch size in three dimensions (xy and t)
   ```

 In the vast majority of cases, good denosing models can be trained with these default parameters. **If not necessary, you do not need to modify these parameters**.
-You just need to change `--datasets_folder` and `--GPU`.
+You just need to change `--datasets_folder` or `--GPU`.

-The folders containing `datasets` and `models` are in `./datasets` and `./pth`, respectively.
+The folders containing `datasets` are in `./datasets`.
+The checkpoint (model) of each epoch will be saved in `./pth`.

 ## 🏰 Model Zoo